New Ranchers, New Needs: Why are first-generational ranchers deciding against traditional climate adaptation strategies?

 • Sustainable Communities: ethnic differences/cultural and demographic change, local and regional food systems, quality of life, social networks

-2. Develop appropriate resources and outreach strategies to improve climate adaptation practices and FGR quality of life,
+2. Develop appropriate resources and outreach strategies to improve climate adaptation practices and FGR quality of life.

-3. Host three regional workshops to facilitate knowledge exchange,
+3. Host three regional workshops to facilitate knowledge exchange.

-4. Improve rancher organizations’ outreach strategies
+4. Improve rancher organizations’ outreach strategies.

-This project incorporates FGR collaborating ranchers, UC Davis Rangeland Extension Specialists, and the network of Cooperative Extension advisors to ensure the usefulness of the project from conception to outreach.
+This project incorporates FGR collaborating ranchers, UC Davis Rangeland Extension Specialists, and the network of Cooperative Extension advisors to ensure usefulness of the project from conception to outreach.
 Outreach will include workshops, presentations, publications and webinar.
 Expected outcomes include improved climate adaptation for FGRs and targeted outreach efficacy.

-1. Conduct a comparative multi-method study of 40 first-generational ranchers to determine how decision-making of different demographics influences adaptation to climate change.
+1. Conduct a regional comparison of FGRs to determine how decision-making influences adaptation to climate change and quality of life.

-2. Develop appropriate resources and outreach strategies that aim to improve FGR quality of life satisfaction and climate adaptation practices
+2. Develop appropriate resources and outreach strategies to improve climate adaptation practices and FGR quality of life.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.